jbcodeforce/aws-studies/docs/infra/index.md

 * Target tracking scaling: we want average CPU to be under 40%.
 * Scheduled action: increase capacity after 5 PM.
 * Predictive scaling by looking at historical behavior to build forecast rules.
-* ASG tries to balance the number of instances across AZs by default, and then delete based on the age of the launch configuration.
+* ASG tries to balance the number of instances across AZs by default, and then deletes based on the age of the launch configuration.
 * The capacity of our ASG cannot go over the maximum capacity we have allocated during scale out events.
-* Cool down period is set to 5 mn and will not change the number of instance until this period.
+* Cool down period is set to 5 mn and will not change the number of instance until this period is reached.
 * When an ALB validates an health check issue, ASG terminates the EC2 instance.

 ## [CloudFront](https://aws.amazon.com/cloudfront/)